-Students in the DMS program must maintain a cumulative GPA of 2.0 at the end of their first term of enrollment and a cumulative GPA of 2.75 at the end of their second term of enrollment as well as each term thereafter.
+Students in the DMS program must maintain a cumulative GPA of 2.75 at the end of their first term of enrollment and a cumulative GPA of 2.75 at the end of their second term of enrollment as well as each term thereafter.

-- If a student falls below a 2.0 at the end of their first term of enrollment or falls below a cumulative 2.75 at the end of their second term of enrollment or any term thereafter, the student will be put on an academic improvement plan for one term.
+- If a student falls below a 2.75 at the end of their first term of enrollment or falls below a cumulative 2.75 at the end of their second term of enrollment or any term thereafter, the student will be put on an academic improvement plan for one term.
 The student must be able to achieve the required GPA at the end of the subsequent term.
 If the required GPA is not achieved, the student will be dismissed from the program. - In extenuating circumstances, a student who is on an academic improvement plan and who does not meet the CGPA requirements by the end of the term may submit an appeal to be allowed to continue for one more term. - This appeal must be submitted before the start of the subsequent term and must include a thorough explanation, with supporting documentation when applicable, of what caused the academic deficiencies and what remedies have been put into place to address the deficiencies. - Appeals may be approved if the Director of Education and Executive Director determine that there is significant probability of student success in the following term. - If the appeal is granted and the student does not meet the GPA requirements, the student will be dismissed from the program.
-Only one appeal for GPA requirements may be granted during the student's enrollment.
+Only one appeal for GPA requirements may be granted during the student's enrollment. - Students will take the ARDMS Sonographic Principles and Instrumentation (SPI) Examination within 4 weeks of passing SON125 Principles of Ultrasound Instrumentation and Acoustic Physics.
+If first attempt is unsuccessful, the student then has a 60-day waiting period per ARDMS, to study and retake the SPI immediately following the 60-day waiting period.
+If the 2nd attempt is unsuccessful, the student will be dropped from the DMS program.
+Students may apply to re-entry into the DMS program within three months of being dismissed, provided they have passed the SPI exam.
+Readmission is subject to program availability.